IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## ISOC Financial Support

 ISOC currently provides significant financial support to the IETF LLC.
-Exhibit B of the {{IETF-LLC-A}} summarizes the financial support from ISOC for the forseeable future.
+Exhibit B of the {{IETF-LLC-A}} summarizes the financial support from ISOC for the foreseeable future.
 It is expected that this support will be periodically reviewed and revised, via a cooperative assessment process between ISOC and the IETF LLC.

 ## IETF Meeting Revenues

-Meeting revenues are another important source of funding that supports the IETF, comining mainly from the fees paid by IETF meeting participants.
+Meeting revenues are another important source of funding that supports the IETF, coming mainly from the fees paid by IETF meeting participants.
 The IETF Executive Director sets those meeting fees, in consultation with other IETF staff and the IETF community, and approval by the IETF LLC Board.
 Setting these fees and projecting the number of participants at future meetings is a key part of the annual budget process.